sebastiw/edts/README.md

     root-directory (eg a root set to `~/src/p` would yield `p` as the project name if not explicitly set.

+  - `node-name <string>`

+  The name that the project's erlang node should have.
+It can be either a short or long Erlang node name and defaults to the name of the project.

   - `node-sname <string>`

-  The erlang sname that the project's erlang node should have.
-It should contain only the part before the `@`-sign and defaults to same name as the project.
+  Deprecated.
+This is now an alias for `node-name`.

   - `erlang-cookie <string>`